Participants and peer mentors gather for daily reflection sessions

 Project OutReach participants contribute to local non-profits

-Apply to Project OutReach and join incoming first year and transfer students in a service based pre-orientation program prior to Welcome Week!
+Project OutReach is a pre-orientation program for incoming first year and transfer students to join in a service and civic engagement prior to Welcome Week!
 Gain leadership skills, build community, and engage in service throughout NYC.
-Participants will work in groups with different local community agencies each day, learning about a variety of social issues affecting your new community and gaining resources to engage with service programs within and beyond NYU.
+In previous years, participants have worked in groups with different local community agencies each day, learning about a variety of social issues affecting your new community and gaining resources to engage with service programs within and beyond NYU.

 Hear What Past OutReachers Have to Say About the Program